r-hub/blog/content/post/2020-01-08-cran-error/index.md

 ## R and Docker

 <!-- r-hub and rocker - which is good for what -->
-There are two services that are worth mentioning:
+There are three services that are worth mentioning:

+- [winbuilder](https://win-builder.r-project.org/), which is running on the same Windows machine with the same setup as the CRAN incoming submission checks, works from any operating system, and is very useful for reproducing CRAN errors.
+It's also _recommended_ to be used prior to CRAN submissions, (Edited on 2020-01-09, thanks to a comment by [Henrik Bengtsson](https://github.com/HenrikBengtsson)).
 - [rhub](https://r-hub.github.io/rhub/), which is an R package for using the [R-hub package builder](https://docs.r-hub.io/#package-builder),
 - and the [Rocker project](https://www.rocker-project.org/), which distributes various Docker images useful for R and RStudio testing.